ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

 ```
 docker run -d -p 8085:8085 watson-nlp-container:v1
 ```
-The models are now being served.
-The gRPC endpoint will be exposed on port 8085 at localhost.
+The models are now being served through a gRPC endpoint at port 8085.

 ### 4. Test
 You can now test the service with a simple Python client program.